-Two legendary artists: poet Maya Angelou and artist Jean Michel Basquiat!
-“A powerful exploration of emotion and its expression through the careful blend of words and art.” ―School Library Journal
+Edited by award-winner Sara Jane Boyers, the picture book Life Doesn’t Frighten Me features the work of two legendary artists—poet Maya Angelou and artist Jean Michel Basquiat—“a powerful exploration of emotion and its expression through the careful blend of words and art” (School Library Journal).

 Dr. Maya Angelou’s unforgettable poem is matched with the daring art of Jean-Michel Basquiat in this powerful ode to courage.